Samuel-Lawson/PixelGolf/readme.md

 <i>We suggest using <a href="https://www.sourcetreeapp.com/">SourceTree</a> to help you make checkins easier.</i>

-We use the Git Flow model on this repository.
+We use the <a href="#https://danielkummer.github.io/git-flow-cheatsheet/">Git Flow</a> model on this repository, using the following branches:

-<strong style="color: red;">Do not commit to the trunk / master branch.</strong>
+/master
+/hotfixes/{hotfix-name}
+/development/
+/feature/{feature-name}

-New features should be developed in 'feature' branches, for example <code>feature/water-hazards</code>.
+New features should be developed in their own 'feature' branch, for example <code>feature/water-hazards</code>.

-** Remember: **
+When features are complete, merge the latest development changes INTO the feature branch and address any conflicts.
+Once all conflicts are addressed, and you have confirmed that the feature still works as intended, switch to the
+<code>development</code> branch and merge the feature INTO the development branch.

+<strong style="color: red;">Do not commit to the master branch.</strong>

-The <code>development</code> branch is the 'single source of truth' for features in development.
+**Remember:** The <code>development</code> branch is the 'single source of truth' for features in development.